sombriks/sombriks-hq/assets/posts/0004-vuejs-into-a-cordova-project.md

 You see, [cordova](https://cordova.apache.org/blog/) has been a reliable tool for the last years, almost half a decade.
-[Vue.js](https://vuejs.org/) delivers solutions quite fast thanks to it's simplicity and powerful tools (like [vue devtools](https://github.com/vuejs/vue-devtools)) available to it.
+[Vue.js](https://vuejs.org/) delivers solutions quite fast thanks to its simplicity and powerful tools (like [vue devtools](https://github.com/vuejs/vue-devtools)) available to it.

 Both has a cool cli tool to make things easier and well-defined steps for each